Side-scrolling video game: Side-scrolling character action games (1984–1995)

 In the mid-1980s, side-scrolling character action games (also called "side-scrolling action games" or side-scrolling "character-driven" games) emerged, combining elements from earlier side-view, single-screen character action games, such as single-screen platform games, with the side-scrolling of space/vehicle games, such as scrolling space shoot 'em ups.
-These new side-scrolling character-driven action games featured large character sprites in colorful, side-scrolling environments, with the core gameplay consisting of fighting large groups of weaker enemies, using attacks/weapons such as punches, kicks, guns, swords, ninjutsu or magic.
+These new side-scrolling character-driven action games featured large characters sprites in colorful, side-scrolling environments, with the core gameplay consisting of fighting large groups of weaker enemies, using attacks/weapons such as punches, kicks, guns, swords, ninjutsu or magic.

 The most notable early example was Irem's Kung-Fu Master (1984), the first and most influential side-scrolling martial arts action game.
 It adapted combat mechanics similar to single-screen fighting game Karate Champ (1984) for a side-scrolling format, along with adapting elements from two Hong Kong martial arts films, Bruce Lee's Game of Death (1973) and Jackie Chan's Wheels on Meals (1984), and had elements such as end-of-level boss battles as well as health meters for the player character and bosses.

 The side-scrolling character action game format was popular from the mid-1980s to the 1990s.
 Popular examples included ninja action games such as Taito's The Legend of Kage (1985) and Sega's Shinobi (1987), beat 'em up games such as Technōs Japan's Renegade (1986) and Double Dragon (1987), and run and gun video games such as Namco's Rolling Thunder (1986) and Treasure's Gunstar Heroes (1993).
 Legend of Kage notably had levels that extend in all directions, while maintained a side-view format.
 On home computers, such as the martial arts game Karateka (1984) successfully experimented with adding plot to its fighting game action, and was also the first side-scroller to include cutscenes.

 Character action games also include scrolling platform games like Super Mario Bros.
 (1985), Sonic the Hedgehog (1991) and Bubsy (1993).
 Super Mario Bros. in particular, released for the Nintendo Entertainment System (NES) console, had a significant impact on the game industry, establishing the conventions of the scrolling platform genre and helping to reinvigorate the North American home video game market (which had crashed in 1983).
 It combined the platform gameplay of Donkey Kong (1981) and Mario Bros.
 (1983) with side-scrolling elements from the racer Excitebike and the beat 'em up Kung-Fu Master, and was more expansive than earlier side-scrollers, striking a balance between arcade-like action and longer play sessions suited for home systems.